CC-Archived/SWFService/README.md

 ### Registering an AS3 class instance as a SWF Service

-In your SWF's startup logic you would simply register an instance of this AS3 class with SWFService, specifying an arbitrary identifier of your choice:
+In your SWF's startup logic you would simply register an instance of this AS3 class with SWFService, specifying an arbitrary identifier:

 ```actionscript
 import com.codecatalyst.swfservice.SWFService;